-"He gave me sound advice I keep very close to me.
-Basically repositioning what I want to do postuniversity, and gave me guidance on how he did it, and how if you want to advance you career sometimes you have to go interstate or overseas to get where you want to be."
+"Michael provided me with sound advice such as repositioning what I want to do post-university, and gave me guidance on how to achieve it.
+He also shared that sometimes you have to go interstate or overseas if you want to advance your career and to get where you want to be."